How Trump, Mnuchin and DeJoy edged the Postal Service into a crisis

 These policies continued even as it became clear that the Postal Service wouldn’t face an immediate financial crunch as a result of the pandemic.

-Soon, reports of mail delays rippled from Montana to Pennsylvania, and complaints poured into lawmakers’s offices.
+Soon, reports of mail delays rippled from Montana to Pennsylvania, and complaints poured into lawmakers’ offices.
 According to internal Postal Service data released Saturday by a House panel investigating the agency, on-time mail rates abruptly fell starting at the end of June.

 Trump, meanwhile, took to Twitter with threats to withhold money from the Postal Service to impede mail balloting this fall.